jakebontune/jquery-tata/README.md

 ## Tata ##
 ...try saying "to top" really fast ![](http://erkani.de/images/smiley-tongue-out.gif)

 **Tata** is a very simple jQuery plugin that scrolls your container to its top.
 The interesting part is that you can use it on multiple containers on the same page.
+Requires jQuery 1.7+.

 ### Implementation ###
 ***